nidhiii112/nidhiii112/README.md

  - 💻 At the moment , I am aiming to upgrade my technical skills and develop web development projects.
  - 🙌 **Open Source Projects** are something I'd like to work on.
- - ✨ Interested in exploring the possibilities of **Android Development *
+ - ✨ Interested in exploring the possibilities of **Android Development**.
  - 📫 To get in touch with me, please email me at nidhii950898@gmail.com